mtisla/Bioinformatics_Scripts/README.md

 # Bioinformatics_Scripts
-This repository contains python and bash scripts for standard bioinformatics pipeline
+This repository contains Python and Bash scripts for standard bioinformatics pipeline